Million Dollar Highway, Colorado: Ouray, Silverton & Hidden Ghost Towns

 Find the Sunnyside Mill foundation & ruins at Eureka Ghost Town

-Taking a drive through the beautiful mountains is fun.
+Taking a drive through the beautiful mountains is a great way to enjoy the scenery.
 But playing in the many creek crossings is better!

 Best Outdoor Photo Booth!